Skip to Main Content

 • Article Index vs. Full Text Database: While all databases are article indexes, some only provide you with a citation and abstract (summary) of the article, and others provide you with the online full text of articles, either in HTML or PDF format.
 For an article index that does not provide full text, you'll need to use the citation information to find a copy.

 • General vs. Subject Databases: Some databases, like Academic Search Complete, cover a wide range of disciplines.
 These are best used in entry level courses, or when you're just beginning research on a topic.
 Subject databases, like Sociological Abstracts, focus in on a particular subject area.
 A subject database will have deeper coverage of a field than can be found in a general database.
-You can search or filter your search by subject in the A-Z List of Databases.

 Accessing Databases at Knox